Can Felons Vote in Ohio?

 • Appealing felony charges or a felony conviction

-You can also vote immediately after you get out of jail or prison.
+You can also vote as soon as you get out of jail or prison.
 If you are in jail awaiting your trial, you can use an absentee ballot to vote.

 Voting Rights Restoration

-Convicted felons can vote in federal and local elections as soon as:
+Convicted felons can vote in federal and local elections upon:

-This list is handled by the Ohio Secretary of State's office.
+The Ohio Secretary of State's office manages this list.
 It will block your voter registration while your name remains on the list.

 The restoration of voting rights happens as soon as your name is off this list.
 You do not need to complete any paperwork.